Azure/azure-sdk-for-java/sdk/search/azure-search/README.md

 ### Authenticate the client

 In order to interact with the Cognitive Search service you'll need to create an instance of the Search Client class.
-To make this possible you'll need an [api-key of the Cognitive Search service](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).
+To make this possible you will need an [api-key of the Cognitive Search service](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).

 The SDK provides two types of clients - SearchIndexClient for all document operations, and SearchServiceClient for all CRUD operations on the service resources.